 Cafes, coffee shops, restaurants, miscellaneous, etc.

-Some of these types of locations require a purchase to obtain a password while others have an explicit policy that requires you to be a customer and thus implies that you'll be making a purchase to get the free access.
+Some of these locations require a purchase to obtain a password while others have an explicit policy that requires you to be a customer and thus implies that you'll be making a purchase to get the free access.
 Some require you to ask for a password even without a purchase.

-Most of these types of locations do not require a purchase to access the Free Wi-Fi.
+Most of these locations do not require a purchase to access the Free Wi-Fi.
 But, I'm sure it would certainly be appreciated.
 Let your conscience be your guide.
 The access here is free for all but if you choose to make a purchase while you're there I don't think this would mean that free is no longer free.

 What if I need Help connecting?